-The Urban Farming Project will be an after school mentoring program for K-8 students attending Dr. Ethel Allen School, a district school in North Philadelphia.
+The Urban Farming Project is an after school mentoring program for K-8 students attending Dr. Ethel Allen Promise Academy, a district school in North Philadelphia.
 Students will come together to plant fruits and vegetables, learn the factors that promote growth, types of equipment to use, and how to process and store their produce through mentorships with community members and volunteers from Repair the World Philadelphia.

 STEAM Scholars is a series of workshops in partnership with District 1199C Training and Upgrading Fund and Roxborough High School.
 This program pairs STEM professionals with high school seniors to support in specialized career paths and this program will follow the student into college.

 With the continued leadership from co-founding sponsors, Chevron and Tata Consultancy Services, US2020 is excited to launch the 3rd annual STEM Mentoring Awards (SMAs).
 The 2017 SMAs will feature five exciting categories, each focused on highlighting a critical strategic focus needed to build an impactful STEM mentoring movement.
 The SMAs will culminate with our third annual STEM Mentoring Symposium, held in Washington, DC at the Ronald Reagan Federal Building on October 10, 2017.
 For more information about the SMAs, visit us2020.org/sma.